Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ### Block Header

-"Block header" is shorthand for a block serialized with [serialization flags](#block-serialization-flags) 0x01.
+“Block header” is shorthand for a block serialized with [serialization flags](#block-serialization-flags) 0x01.
 Header does not contain actual transactions, but contains all commitments and witness data with block signatures.